Empirical Evaluation of the Heat-Diffusion Collection Protocol for Wireless Sensor Networks: The Heat Diffusion Collection Protocol : From Theory to Reality

-\subsection{The Backpressure Collection Protocol}
+\subsubsection{The Backpressure Collection Protocol}

-Backpressure Collection Protocol (BCP)~\cite{moeller2010routing} is a distributed dynamic routing protocol which practically implements the idealized V-parameter BP algorithm without need for global max weight scheduling.\ In this protocol the link penalty $\theta_{ij}(n)$ in Eqn~\eqref{v_param_cost} is replaced by $\overline{ETX_{ij}}(n)$,\ which is the $ETX$ estimate for link $ij$ at time-slot $n$.\ Therefore, the modified weighing function is as follows. {
+The Backpressure Collection Protocol (BCP)~\cite{moeller2010routing} is a distributed dynamic routing protocol which practically implements the idealized V-parameter BP algorithm without the need for a global max weight scheduling.\ In this protocol, the link penalty, $\rho_{ij}(n)$, in \eqref{v_param_cost} is replaced by $\overline{ETX_{ij}}(n)$, which is the $ETX$ estimate for link $ij$ at time-slot $n$.
+Therefore, the modified weighing function is as follows: